* Eicher believed to be only Asian firm left in auction -paper

 * Eicher currently finalizing terms with advisers -paper

-* Shares of the maker of Royal Enfield motorbikes hit record high
+* Shares of the maker of Royal Enfield motorbikes hit record high (Adds analyst comment, Eicher shares at record)

 The stock was among the top percentage gainers in the main index.